For the love of cg

 In 2000, One Day In September won the Academy Award for Best Documentary Feature and has continued to collect accolades.
 More recent films include The Imposter, Searching for Sugar Man and the Emmy award-winning Netflix TV series Five Came Back.
 Alongside this, the studio seems to effortlessly deliver beautiful and engaging works for names like MTV, Disney, and Marvel.

 But as with all prolific studios, astounding diversity in work comes with high technical requirements.
 Regularly working on concurrent projects spanning international studio locations, the Passion Pictures team needs to keep operating costs under control while also meeting tight schedules.
-They’re reliant on software and a pipeline solution that supports heavy rendering needs – which is why they chose to scale their rendering workloads to the cloud using Deadline and Deadline and Amazon EC2 Spot Instances.
+They’re reliant on software and a pipeline solution that supports heavy rendering needs – which is why they chose to scale their rendering workloads to the cloud using Deadline and Amazon EC2 Spot Instances.

 MEETING DEADLINE MADE EASY